VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 - “This search for the correct function to call is called the [[method resolution order]].” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=RNNQBGC4))
 	- "When we call a method on an object, if that method is not defined in the class of that object, Python will look for the method in the superclass
 	- “If a method from the superclass is redefined in the subclass, then calling the method on an instance of the subclass calls the subclass method instead.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=PD2AXLEE))
-- “The initializer of the superclass is not called automatically when we create a new instance (unless we didn’t define init in the subclass).
+- “The initializer of the superclass is not called automatically when we create a new instance (unless we didn't define init in the subclass).
 In this case, we manually call the Polygon. init function.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=9ERW697M))
 - “Inheritance means <mark style="background: #FFF3A3A6;">is a</mark>.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=LUFMSN6F))
 - “Duplication is very bad.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=BAW457BD)
-- “Software engineers use the acronym [[DRY]], to mean Don’t Repeat Yourself.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=BASE9Y36))
+- “Software engineers use the acronym [[DRY]], to mean Don't Repeat Yourself.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=BASE9Y36))
 - “The process of removing duplication by putting common code into a superclass is called [[factoring out a superclass]]” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=37&annotation=8KSSQTM3))
 ### (3.4) Duck Typing
 ```python